 It’s getting ever easier to fly into Albania, with a growing number of international connections.
 Low-cost carriers provide connections from all over Europe and direct British Airways flights from London can be quite reasonable.
 You can also fly cheaply to Corfu then get a ferry to Saranda.
 Visas are not required for citizens of most nations; South Africa is a notable exception.

 Greece offers by far the simplest international bus connections – there are daily services to Tirana from Athens and Thessaloniki (from €25), and it’s also possible to get direct buses to a number of other Albanian cities.
 From Macedonia there are direct services from Skopje to Tirana, via Struga and Elbasan.
 It is still not straightforward to get here from Montenegro – there are no services from the capital Podgorica, though there is a twice-weekly bus from Budva to Tirana and some unofficial minivans linking Shkodra and Ulcinj.

 The most interesting form of arrival is by ferry.
-Several operators make overnight sailings to Durrës from Bari in Italy, including Ventouris Ferries (www.ventouris.gr; from €56); it’s also possible to get to Saranda by ferry from Corfu (www.ionian-cruises.com; from €19), with at least two ferries per day making the thirty-minute hop.Read More
+Several operators make overnight sailings to Durrës from Bari in Italy, including Ventouris Ferries (from €40; www.ventouris.gr); there are hourly bus connections between Durrës and the capital.
+It’s also possible to get to Saranda by ferry from Corfu (from €19; www.ionian-cruises.com), with at least two ferries per day making the forty-minute hop.